freeletics/RxRedux/README.md

 Technically speaking `Reducer` gets every `Action` from upstream before the registered `SideEffects`.
 The idea behind this is that a `Reducer` may change already the state before a `SideEffect` starts processing the action.

-For example lets assume upstream only emits exactly one action (because then it's simpler to illustrate the squence of workflow):
+For example let's assume upstream only emits exactly one action (because then it's simpler to illustrate the sequence of workflow):

 ```kotlin
 // 1. upstream emits events